Best Potty Seat 2021

 How we picked a winner

 We evaluate potty seats with in-depth inspections, checking models for overall quality and ease of use—for example, testing with both boys and girls for ease of use and clean up.
-We also gather significant reader feedback (our book, Baby Bargains has over 1 million copies in print), tracking humidifiers on quality and durability.
+We also gather significant reader feedback (our book, Baby Bargains has over 1 million copies in print), tracking potty seats on quality and durability.
 Besides interviewing parents, we also regularly talk with retailers and consumer appliance experts to see which brands are most trustworthy and other key quality metrics.

 7 Things No One Tells You About Toilet Training!